About the project (2025-2026)

 Current status

-At the moment of writing – December of 2025 – I’m still working on the set lists, adding some minor changes here and there, I have visited the studio to go over the details of planning and execution (especially the transport and delivery of the Fazioli), and I will be meeting with my photographer and videographer to go over the details of their work.
+At the moment of writing – December of 2025 – I’m still working on the set lists, rearranging the order of playing somewhat and making adjustments and additions to the arrangements.
+I have visited the studio to go over the details of planning and execution (especially the transport and delivery of the Fazioli), and I will be meeting with my photographer and videographer to go over the details of their work.

 It has been quite the journey so far, but it has been a lot of fun too, as always.
 It feels great to build something new around an original musical idea and watch it develop and grow over the years.
 And it will be quite satisfying to see my work finally published for everyone to hear.